matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * 2023-07-05 Move thread_id into content after talking to @deepbluev7
 * 2023-07-06 Reduced to just order.
 Thread IDs will be a separate MSC
 * 2023-07-06 Moved order deeper within receipts to reduce existing client impact
+* 2023-07-13 Include order with redacted events after comments from @clokep